TallMessiWu/TallMessiWu/README.md

 ## 💻 Technical Skills

 - 💪 I'm proficient in Python and highly skilled in using pandas, numpy, flask, and pytorch packages.
-- 👨‍💻 I'm also skilled in Java, SQL, MongoDB, Redis, Vue, HTML, CSS, and WeChat Mini Programs.
+- 👨‍💻 I'm also skilled in Java, SQL, MongoDB, Redis, Vue, Vite, HTML, CSS, and WeChat Mini Programs.

 ## 🏢 Work and Leadership Experience